ankschoubey/old-blog/_posts/2021-04-07-time-to-think.md

 Then you scrutinize it.

 Individuals search for truth.
-Groups search for concensor.
-By always finding information rather than thinking, you increase chances of being same as others.
-Of course logical facts are undeniable.
+Groups search for consensus.
+By always finding information rather than thinking, you increase your chances of being the same as others.
+Of course, logical facts are undeniable.

 If you can think and articulate, you are powerful.
 You can influence people.
 People give you money.
 Ask for your advice.